 Small charge to park on the Show Ground going to the Village fund.

-Post race tug of war between the runners & locals as ever brings the event to a fun packed climax.
+Post race tug of war between the runners & locals hopefully will return after a 1 year hiatus brings the event to a fun packed climax.

 Entry on the Day.

 In conjunction with The Alpine Club we are delighted to be hosting a Mick Fowler Presentation in early 2020.